There is absolutely nothing more valuable than time. Money comes and goes, but time lost will never be regained.

 Proposals are bad for business

 Businesses – like people – can be perfect on paper, but not right for each other.
 Proposal-based decisions can leave your organization vulnerable to lack-lustre results and broken promises, no matter how good the proposal may look.
 Simply, a good proposal is not indicative of a good team.
-A major element of winning is teamwork.
+Strong leadership and cohesive teamwork will always outperform.
 You deserve to know who you’ll be working with.
 And so do we.
 This requires dialogue.

 Not finance.
 Not strategy.
 Not technology.